Swordfishtrombones

-Swordfishtrombones is the eighth studio album by singer and songwriter Tom Waits, released in 1983 on Island Records.
-It was the first album that Waits produced himself.
+Swordfishtrombones is the eighth studio album by American singer-songwriter Tom Waits, released in 1983 on Island Records.
+It was the first of his albums that Waits produced on his own.
 Stylistically different from his previous albums, Swordfishtrombones moves away from conventional piano-based songwriting towards unusual instrumentation and a somewhat more abstract and experimental rock approach.

-The album peaked at No. 164 on the Billboard Pop Albums and 200 albums charts.
+The album peaked at No. 167 on the Billboard Pop Albums and 200 albums charts.

+It is often considered the first in a loose trilogy that includes Rain Dogs and Franks Wild Years.
+According to The Guardian, "These are records of startling originality and playfulness, of cacophonous discord and sudden heartbreaking melody, in which it seemed the artist was trying to incorporate the whole history of American song into his loose-limbed poetic storytelling."

+Background

+The album marks the beginning of Waits's eclectic use of instruments.
+As he put it in a contemporary interview: "Some of the stuff I think is a bit of a departure for me.
+The instrumentation is all different, and no saxophones.
+I used the banjo, accordion, bass-marimba, metal aunglongs, you know, African squeeze drum, a calliope, a harmonium.
+So some of the stuff is a little more exotic."